ashward/wijs/README.md

 currently based on the MooTools [http://mootools.net/] framework, but I plan to remove the dependency in the future so it will work happily with any framework.

+I also would like to provide a compiler so that the xml doesn't have to be loaded dynamically for each wijit.
+But that's in the (near) future :)

 When dynamically creating a ui within javascript for a recent project there seemed to be two ways to go: